sawano/beyond-lambdas-the-aftermath/README.md

 ###Daniel Deogun
 ![Daniel Deogun][deogun img]

-Coder and Quality defender; fights security trolls on a daily basis using Domain Driven Design and a security mindset.
-Frequent speaker at international conferences.
-Daniel's extensive experience ranges from patient critical pacemaker systems to high performant software in the gaming industry.
-Combining this with his passion for
-DDD and his interest in security has made him a strong advocate of Domain Driven Security.
+Coder and Quality defender; brings order to a chaotic world of bits and bytes through good design and clean code; fights security bugs on a daily basis using magic spells from DDD and an overall security mindset.
+Daniel's extensive experience ranges from patient critical pacemaker systems to web applications to high performant software in the gaming industry.
+Combining this with his passion for agile and tech has made him a frequent speaker at international conferences.

 ![Twitter][twitter img] **[@DanielDeogun](https://twitter.com/DanielDeogun)**